 First Viewing spring re-opening event.
 The public is invited inside the gate for the new season.
 First Viewing begins with the dramatic flair of a Shinto blessing, a formal ceremony that’s been conducted in Japan since ancient times.
 The blessing will usher in auspicious ki –life energy– for a successful new year.

 Moon Viewing Festival in autumn.
-Welcome the arrival of the full moon in Japanese tradition with music, dance, and more.
-FREE with admission to Seattle Japanese Garden.
+Welcome the arrival of the full moon in Japanese tradition.
+The garden is magically lit up with lanterns and luminaries welcoming the arrival of the full moon. お月見 (otsukimi), moon viewing, dates back to 8th century Japan, when on the 8th month of the old Japanese calendar, aristocrats celebrated the beauty of the autumnal full moon with poetry and music.
 Check our event calendar (below) or visit their website for more information.

-Find special events in the calendar below or visit the Seattle Japanese Garden website.
+Find these and other events in the calendar below or visit the Events list — Seattle Japanese Garden

 Upcoming Garden Tours & Special Events